 The book is available to members at the price of £3.50 which is a good saving over the price in the shops.
 Members should contact the Membership Secretary if you would like to purchase a copy.

-Our most recent publications are three booklets about the historic buildings of Lyme Regis.
-These are intended to be the first three in an ongoing series with new booklets printed every year or two.
-The series is entitled Historic Houses of Lyme Regis and has articles taken from our Newsletters between 2001 and 2013.
+Our most recent publications are four booklets about the historic buildings of Lyme Regis.
+These are intended to be the first four in an ongoing series with new booklets printed every year or two.
+The series is entitled Historic Houses of Lyme Regis and has articles taken from our Newsletters between 2001 and 2017.

 Part 1 includes The Anning House, The Guildhall, The Parish Church, The Town Mill, The (so called) Leper’s Well, The Regent Cinema, The Peek Memorial Chapel, The Grove, Belmont, 6 Cobb Road and The Captain’s House.